-- Successful learners not only have the essential skills of literacy and numeracy, but are also resourceful and innovative and able to solve problems, plan and collaborate in teams and work independently. - Confident individuals have a sense of self-worth and optimism, accept responsibility for their own actions, make responsible decisions and show respect for self and others. - Active and informed citizens act with a moral and ethical integrity and are responsible global and local citizens.7 - General Capabilities, a key dimension of the Australian Curriculum, encompass the knowledge, skills, behaviours and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, aim to assist students to live and work successfully in the twenty first century.
-The general capabilities that address thinking skills, creativity, self-management, teamwork, intercultural understanding, ethical behaviour, and personal and social competence can also be taught through an explicit resilience skills program such as Challenges and Choices. - The General Capabilities also complement the five learning outcomes of the Belonging, Being and Becoming: Early Years Learning Framework for Australia (COAG 2009) which are: - Outcome 1: Children have a strong sense of identity - Outcome 2: Children are connected with and contribute to their world - Outcome 3: Children have a strong sense of wellbeing - Outcome 4: Children are confident and involved learners - Outcome 5: Children are effective communicators. - A resilience and wellbeing approach also underpins other national frameworks, such as the Revised National Safe Schools Framework; the National Framework in Values Education; and the National Family-School Partnerships.
+- Successful learners not only have the essential skills of literacy and numeracy, but are also resourceful and innovative and able to solve problems, plan and collaborate in teams and work independently. - Confident individuals have a sense of self-worth and optimism, accept responsibility for their own actions, make responsible decisions and show respect for self and others. - Active and informed citizens act with a moral and ethical integrity and are responsible global and local citizens.7 - General Capabilities, a key dimension of the Australian Curriculum, encompass the knowledge, skills, behaviours and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, will assist students to live and work successfully in the twenty first century.
+The general capabilities that address thinking skills, creativity, self-management, teamwork, intercultural understanding, ethical behaviour, and personal and social competence can also be taught through an explicit resilience skills program such as Challenges and Choices. - A resilience and wellbeing approach also underpins other national frameworks, such as the Revised National Safe Schools Framework; the National Framework in Values Education; and the National Family-School Partnerships.

 Zins, J.E., et al. Building academic success on social and emotional learning: What does the research say?
-Teachers College Press, New York 2004
+Teachers College Press, New York 2004.